DIY home improvement is a very satisfying activity. Once a project is done, it makes your life better every day.

 The dream of owning your own pool has now become possible for the average family.
 They used to be available only to the rich.
 Modern above-ground pools have changed all of that.

 When they first became available, above-ground pools were little more than glorified toys.
-Ugly and expensive, there was not much to recommend them.
+Ugly and expensive, there was not much reason to recommend them.
 They didn’t even have circulation systems in them, so the only way to keep the water fresh was to drain and refill it.

 Is an Above-Ground Pool Worth It?